Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Conditioning of the condensed KKT system

 \subsection{Structured ill-conditioning}

-The following subsection looks at the structure of the condensed matrix $K_\gamma$ in HyKKT.
-All the results apply directly to the matrix $K_\tau$ in LiftedKKT, by setting the number of equality constraints to $m_e = 0$.
-First, we show that if the iterates $(p, v)$ satisfy the centrality conditions~\eqref{eq:centralitycond}, then the condensed matrix $K_\gamma$ exhibits a structured ill-conditioning.
+This subsection examines the structure of the condensed matrix $K_\gamma$ in HyKKT.
+All results apply directly to the matrix $K_\tau$ in LiftedKKT, by setting the number of equality constraints to $m_e = 0$.
+First, we show that if the iterates $(p, v)$ satisfy the centrality conditions~\eqref{eq:centralitycond}, then the condensed matrix $K_\gamma$ exhibits structured ill-conditioning.